OpenFreeEnergy/ExampleNotebooks/cli_tutorials/cli_charge_molecules.md

 # Generating Partial Charges with the OpenFE CLI

-This tutorial will show you how to use the OpenFE CLI to generate and store partial charges for a series of ligands which can be used with OpenFE protocols.
 It is recommended to use a single set of charges for each ligand to ensure reproducibility between repeats or consistent charges between different legs of a calculation involving the same ligand, like a relative binding affinity calculation for example.
 As such both the `plan-rbfe-network` and `plan-rhfe-network` commands will calculate partial charges for ligands making it expensive to run multiple network mappings while finding the optimal one for the resources available.

+Here we present a CLI tool to allow you to do this ahead of time, reducing overheads and further improving reproducibility.
-Hence, the `charge-molecules` command offers a way to generate and store the charges into an SDF file which can be used with the rest of the OpenFE CLI and python API.
+This tutorial will show you how to use the OpenFE CLI command `charge-molecules` to generate and store partial charges for a series of ligands into an SDF file which can be used with OpenFE protocols.

 ## Charging Molecules